MysteryPancake/Houdini-OpenCL/README.md

 The benefit of running it in OpenCL is the data stays on the OpenCL device.
 This prevents unnecessary copying back to the CPU.

+Remember to tick "Include Timestep" in the Options tab to access `@TimeInc` in OpenCL.

 ```cpp
 #runover attrib